Give notice about occupational accident

 • pinching or crushing accidents

 Not all accidents occurring in connection with work require a notice to the Labour Inspection Authority.
-Examples of accidents that do not require a notice to us include accidents that occur
+Examples include accidents occurring

 • outside of working hours, e.g. en route to or from work

-• in a social context, e.g. at a Christmas party
+• in a social work context, e.g. at a Christmas party

-Contact our directory (select option 3) if you are not sure whether or not an accident requires a notice.
+Contact the Labour Inspection Authority directory (select option 3) if you are not sure if the accident requires a notice.

-Sometimes, employers must report occupational accidents and injuries to other bodies and not the Norwegian Labour Inspection Authority.
-Examples of such accidents and where to report include:
+Sometimes, employers are required to notify other public agencies about the occupational accident and not the Labour Inspection Authority.
+Examples of such accidents and where to give notice:

 How to give notice of an occupational accident

-Give notice to the Labour Inspection Authority and to the police as soon as possible, and no later than the next business day following the occupational accident.
-Give this initial notice via telephone at 73 19 97 00.
+The employer must notify the Labour Inspection Authority and the police as soon as possible, and no later than the next business day following the occupational accident.

-You must also notify the closest police authority via telephone.
+You must also call to notify the closest police authority.
 Call the police using telephone number 02800.

 Before calling, be prepared to answer questions about the following: